Fighting flares in tribal dispute south of Tripoli

 The Reuters journalists were shown a school and a mosque which had been hit by artillery or rocket fire, and also saw evidence of shells or rockets landing between houses in a residential area.

-Residents said three people had been killed in attacks on the town by fighters from Zintan over the past 48 hours.
+Residents said three people had been killed in attacks on the town by fighters from Zintan.

-"They started shelling yesterday around lunch time," said Wamis resident Mohammed Suleiman.
-"They have been attacking civilians, they are not attacking military targets ... we want a ceasefire."

-However, a senior official from Zintan told Reuters that the dispute would soon be resolved.

-He said elders from both sides held a meeting in Tripoli on Monday at which Mustafa Abdel Jalil, head of Libya's National Transitional Council tried to broker an end to the dispute.

-"They said that, God willing, they will resolve the problem between Zintan and the El-Mashasha today or tomorrow."

-The long-standing enmity between Zintan and the El-Mashasha worsened during the seven-month conflict against Gaddafi's rule.
+There is a long-standing rivalry between Zintan and the people of the El-Mashasha tribe.
+This worsened during the seven-month conflict against the rule of former Libyan leader Muammar Gaddafi.

 Zintan rose up against Gaddafi while most of the El-Mashasha tribe supported him.
 Some of the artillery bombardment directed against Zintan during the conflict came from pro-Gaddafi batteries based in areas controlled by the tribe.